-Other Sources of Data in the Mathematical Sciences
+Other Sources of Data in the Mathematical and Statistical Sciences

 In addition to the Annual Survey Reports that appear regularly in the Notices of the AMS, there are other sources of information about the U.S. mathematical sciences.
 The AMS occasionally publishes special reports on issues facing the mathematics community, and a number of federal agencies produce a range of reports and associated data sets related to the mathematical sciences along with the other science and engineering disciplines.

 Websites of Interest

 For additional information on data in the Mathematical Sciences, contact the AMS at 800-321-4267, ext.
 4124 or submit an inquiry.

 - FedStats is the window on the full range of official statistical information available to the public from the Federal Government.
 Access official statistics collected and published by more than 70 federal agencies without having to know in advance which agency produces them.

 - National Center for Education Statistics (NCES), a part of the U.S. Department of Education, is the primary federal entity for collecting and analyzing data related to education in the United States and other nations.

 - National Center for Higher Education Management Systems (NCHEMS) Information Center is a private, non-profit organization whose mission is to improve strategic decision making in higher education for states and institutions in the United Stated and abroad.
 This website is part of this ongoing effort and contains comparative data for states and counties, as well as useful contextual information.

 - NSF's Science Resource Studies Survey Reports (SRS) designs, supports, and directs about 14 periodic surveys as well as a variety of other data collections and research projects.
 These surveys yield the materials for SRS staff to compile, analyze, and disseminate quantitative information about domestic and international resources devoted to science, engineering, and technology.
 Each year SRS produces about 30 publications.